Topstep Funded Account Rules Are Explained in Detail for Traders

 • A funded account is a trading account provided by a prop firm where traders use the company’s capital under strict rules instead of risking personal money.

-• Daily Loss Limit sets the maximum you can lose in one trading day, triggering auto-liquidation if reached.
+• Daily Loss Limit sets the maximum you can lose in one trading day on platforms where it is enforced, triggering auto-liquidation if reached.

 • Trailing Max Drawdown acts as a moving floor on your balance, locking in profits and closing the account if breached.